Cara Gainer

 Cara Gainer (born 20 August 1995) is an English professional golfer who plays on the Ladies European Tour.
-She was runner-up at the 2022 Belgian Ladies Open.
+She was runner-up at the 2022 Belgian Ladies Open, the 2023 Amundi German Masters and won the 2025 Lalla Meryem Cup.

 Early life and amateur career

 Gainer hails from Oxford and started playing golf relatively late, when she was 14-years-old, and became a scratch golfer at 17.
 Throughout that time she was a member at Frilford Heath Golf Club, along with Eddie Pepperell.